 Attorneys take on significant and varied responsibilities due to their licensure and authority to represent clients in court.
 These responsibilities extend beyond what lawyers without bar admission can perform, emphasizing the unique role attorneys play in the legal system.

-• Handling Complex Negotiations: Attorneys often mediate or arbitrate disputes in business, family, or contractual contexts, bringing legal insight to complex discussions.
+- Managing Challenging Negotiations: Attorneys often mediate or arbitrate business, family, or contractual disputes, bringing legal insight to demanding discussions.

 These responsibilities highlight the authority and trust placed in attorneys, setting them apart from non-licensed legal professionals and ensuring their integral role in both advocacy and advisory capacities.